ngageoint/hootenanny/README.md

     # Count all features which have a tag whose key contains the text "phone"
     hoot count -D tag.key.contains.criterion.text="phone" input1.osm hoot::TagKeyContainsCriterion

+    # Calculate the area of all features in a map
+    hoot stat input.osm hoot::CalculateAreaVisitor

+    # Calculate the length of all ways in a map
+    hoot stat input.osm hoot::LengthOfWaysVisitor

     # Calculate the numerical average of all "accuracy" tags
     hoot stat -D tags.visitor.keys="accuracy" input.osm hoot::AverageNumericTagsVisitor